evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Exterior

+The BMW iX xDrive40, with dimensions of 4953 mm in length, 1967 mm in width, and 1696 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 You can choose between 9 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close is an optional function for the side doors.